-Future downward rating pressure would emerge if (1) SpareBank 1 Nord-Norge's problem loan ratio increases above 2%; (2) financing conditions were to become more difficult; (3) its risk profile were to increase, for example as a result of increased exposure to more volatile sectors; and/or (4) macroeconomic environment were to deteriorate leading to adverse developments in the Norwegian real-estate market.
-Also a reduction in the rating uplift as a result of lower volume of MREL securities than what we expect and incorporate in our forward-looking LGF analysis, could lead to downward rating pressure.
+Future downward rating pressure would emerge if (1) SpareBank 1 Nord-Norge's problem loan ratio increases significantly above its similarly-rated peers; (2) financing conditions were to become more difficult; (3) its risk profile were to increase, for example as a result of increased exposure to more volatile sectors; and/or (4) macroeconomic environment were to deteriorate leading to adverse developments in the Norwegian real-estate market.
+Also a reduction in the rating uplift as a result of lower volume of MREL securities than what we expect and also incorporate in our forward-looking LGF analysis, could lead to downward rating pressure.